OpenEye Scientific is now part of Cadence

 • Automatic superposition of structural features

-• Excellent reproduction of solid-state structures of drug-like molecules
+• Excellent reproduction of solid-state and solution conformations of drug-like molecules and macrocycles

 • Distributed processing via MPI for all supported platforms